bquast/diagonals/README.md

 Block-diagonal matrices can be extracted or removed using two small functions implemented here, in addition, non-square matrices are supported.

 Block diagonal matrices occur when we combine two dimensions of a data set along one edge of a matrix.
-For example, trade-flow data in the decompr and gvcpackage have each country-industry combination occur on each edge of the matrix.
+For example, trade-flow data in the [decompr](http://cran.r-project.org/web/packages/decompr/index.html) and [gvc](http://cran.r-project.org/web/packages/gvc/index.html) package have each country-industry combination occur on each edge of the matrix.

 The stable version of the `diagonals` package can be install from [CRAN](http://cran.r-project.org/) using: